mfreel14/Pewlett-Hackard-Analysis/README.md

 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

 1. There are 90,398 employees that are nearing retirement.
-2. The highest title position nearing retirement are "Senior Engineer" with 29,414 employees.
-The least title position nearing retirement are "Manager" with 2 employees.
+2. The highest title position nearing retirement is "Senior Engineer" with 29,414 employees.
+The least title position nearing retirement is "Manager" with 2 employees.

 <img width="332" alt="retirement_by_titles" src="https://user-images.githubusercontent.com/691355/129430116-b16ee506-228f-4395-addd-b493a1360a7e.png">